 They also wanted to know if they did decide to keep the property, should they try to refix the existing loan to a new lower loan rate.

-I thought I would answer these questions as I think it likely the situation being faced by this particular Trustee Reader, is being considered by many Trustees in the present time.
+I thought I would answer these questions as I think it likely the situation being faced by this particular reader, is being considered by many Trustees in the present time.

 We need to remember Trustees have a legal duty to protect capital and assets held by a Trust.
 This duty has far reaching tentacles.
 For example, Trustees have a duty to ensure they invest and borrow prudently.